 In late 2005, she missed hula too much and formed Hawaiian Hula UK to start teaching and performing around the UK and Europe.
 She has entertained at international corporate events, including for the Hawaiʻi Tourism Authority in Europe.
 Offering both workshops and regular hula classes, she has danced with and taught hula to KS1/KS2 primary school pupils, Girl Guides, at school summer fairs and after-school groups, senior care facilities, local community events and charity fundraisers, and a diverse array of tropical- and Hawaiʻi-themed private parties and shows.

-Tamsin’s hula learning has been primarily with or adjacent to Kumu Rich Pedrina of Hālau Hula O Nāpunaheleonāpua since 2006, with a brief but wonderful period dancing in a hālau in Munich affiliated with Kumu Nalani Keale.
-Workshops with Kaumakaiwa Kanakaʻole, Taupōuri Tangarō, Kumu Mark Hoʻomalu, Kumu Kaulu Amaral, Kealiʻi Reichel, Kuana Torres and other generous experts provide additional inspiration and guidance as she continues along this hula journey.
+Tamsin’s hula learning has been primarily with or adjacent to Kumu Hula Rich Pedrina of Hālau Hula ʻO Nāpunaheleonāpua since 2006, with a brief but wonderful period dancing in a hālau in Munich affiliated with Kumu Nalani Keale.
+Workshops with Kaumakaiwa Kanakaʻole, Kekuhi Kanahele, Taupōuri Tangarō, Kumu Mark Hoʻomalu, Kumu Kaulu Amaral, Kealiʻi Reichel, Kuana Torres and other generous experts have provided additional inspiration and guidance as she continues along this hula journey.

 To keep up her own training, Tamsin has travelled frequently to mainland Europe to learn with visiting kumu hula and their affiliated groups.
-She is proud to be part of a small but growing community of teachers and students in Europe under Kumu Rich Pedrina, and very much hopes to visit Hawaiʻi in the near future.
-In 2019, Tamsin was honoured to host Kumu’s first ever workshop in London and is excited for his next visit to Europe in 2020/21.
+She is proud to be part of a small but growing community of teachers and students in Europe under the guidance of Kumu Hula Rich Pedrina, and has her sights set on visiting Hawaiʻi in 2022!
+In 2019, Tamsin was honoured to host Kumu’s first ever workshop in London and is excited for his next visit to Europe.

 When COVID-19 struck, Hawaiian Hula UK moved online, offering a mix of free and pay-as-you-go open practice sessions and full hula classes for new and existing students.
-Workshops, classes and private lessons will continue in a hybrid format of in-person and online learning for the foreseeable future.
+HHUK workshops, classes and private lessons look set to continue in a hybrid format of in-person and online learning.

 Tamsin is forever grateful to the kumu, teachers, dancers, hula sisters and brothers and students who have shared their hula, manaʻo, moʻolelo, time, support and love.
 Me ka mahalo piha